Nevuqe/developer-portal/documentation/index.md

 If you don't want to build as root, you need to create the path ahead of time or give yourself ownership of /usr/obj with chown.

 ### Building the Kernel
-Kernel source lives mainly in sys/ and can be built by doing
+Kernel source lives in sys/ and can be built by doing

 ~~~ shell
 make -jX buildkernel